ipfs/boxo/docs/tracing.md

     jaegertracing/all-in-one
 ```

-Then, in other terminal, start the CAR Gateway example (or Kubo), with Jaeger
+Then, in other terminal, start the Kubo daemon, with Jaeger tracing enabled:
-tracing enabled:

 ```
-$ OTEL_TRACES_EXPORTER=jaeger ./car-gateway -c data.car -p 8040
+$ OTEL_TRACES_EXPORTER=jaeger ipfs daemon
 ```

 Finally, the [Jaeger UI] is available at http://localhost:16686.